dfo-mar-odis/dart/README.md

 # Starting DART

-After the initial setup the application can be started at any time by navigating to the dart2 directory and double clicking the 'start_dart.bat' file or 'server.bat' scripts.
+After the initial setup the application can be started at any time by navigating to the dart directory and double clicking the 'start_dart.bat' file or 'server.bat' scripts.
 Using 'server.bat' instead of 'start_dart.bat' will skip the process of updating the application from git hub and will just start the webserver, at which point entering 'localhost:8000' in a web browser (Chrome or FireFox is prefered) will access the applications main page.